 Maidenhair Fern (Adiantum aethiopicum): A great shade option, the Maidenhair fern has delicate green leaves that will liven up your darker spaces!
 This plant gets its name from the Greek word for "unwetted" due to how rainwater runs off the fronds and leaves.
 Like many ferns, this one needs moist soil and high humidity, as well as plenty of shade!

 With plants that are suited for survival through both warmer summers and milder winters, it's never a bad idea to make preparations regardless of what are typically accommodating growing seasons.
 Consult your local Farmer's Almanac or similar resource to thoroughly refine plans for your growing season in your Tennessee plant zone, especially because planting too late or early can result in frozen plants in this region.
 Cold frames, raised beds, and mulching will see your plants through the colder weather, and drip irrigation and shade cloth will help in hotter times.

 When Should I Plant My Garden in Nashville?

-Nashville lands in Zone 7a of the USDA Hardiness scale, and that means you'll have the opportunity to plant as early as February!
+Nashville lands in Tennessee planting Zone 7a of the USDA Hardiness scale, and that means you'll have the opportunity to plant as early as February!
 Seedlings can also start indoors before the first frost, and April is a perfect month for planting annuals in Nashville as well.
 Just be sure to check your area specifically, as frost can vary from region to region, and you don't want a surprise freeze hurting your plants!

 Planting in Zone USDA Zone 7a